 - Available in five glittery colors.

-- Parents have said the mounts need to be adjusted from time to time.
+- The mounts need to be adjusted from time to time.

-- Some say it doesn’t sound as professional as it looks.
+- It may not sound as professional as it looks.

 Not only are the drums a popular option among kids, but they also offer some benefits, as most musical instruments do.